geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Like Cynthia's light, a silvery lustre play'd.

-" Fair wanderers hail !" she said, " from ocean's caves " A hapless nymph your kind attention craves ;
+" Fair wanderers hail !" she said, " from ocean's caves " A hapless nymph your kind attention craves;
 K 4